elinorwahl/rnn-tv-script-generator/README.md

 A recurrent neural network is an artificial neural network in which the connections between nodes form a sequence, which allow the network to store and process information along a sequence of time.
-This kind of temporal memory is extremely useful for recognizing patterns in things like moving images, and written and spoken language - the network can be trained to understand how gestures or words unfold from one to the next, and can learn to predict what comes after a particular word or gesture based on context.
+This kind of temporal memory is extremely useful for recognizing patterns in things like moving images, and written and spoken language - the network can be trained to understand how events are connected and unfold from moment to moment, and can learn to guess what is likely to come next in a sequence of words or gestures based on context.

 ### Usage